mvnmgrx/kiutils/README.md

   for converting correctly to KiCad 6 formats may be added in the future.
   Please create an issue with a snippet of what you are trying to parse when stumbling upon such a situation.
+- **Design rules:** Support for custom design rules was implemented without a proper documentation.
+Thus it might be subject to bugs or changes.
+It furthermore may not exactly place the items associated with a custom design rule (constraints, layers, etc) in the same order as the user once put them when parsing and writing back `.kicad_dru` files

 ## Examples
 These examples show how the module is intended to be used.